 The application of market power mitigation rules in the Day-Ahead Energy Market and the Real-Time Energy Market helps ensure competitive market outcomes even in the presence of structural market power.
 But the efficacy of market power mitigation rules depends on the definition of a competitive offer.

 A competitive offer is equal to short run marginal costs.
 The enforcement of market power mitigation rules is undermined if the definition of a competitive offer is not correct.
 The significance of competition metrics like markup is also undermined if the definition of a competitive offer is not correct.
 The definition of a competitive offer, as currently interpreted by PJM, is not correct.
 Some unit owners include costs that are not short run marginal costs in offers, including long term maintenance costs.
 This issue can be resolved by simple changes to the PJM Market Rules to incorporate a clear and accurate definition of short run marginal costs.
-PJM's Manual 15 should be replaced with a straightforward description of the components of cost offers based on short run marginal costs and the correct calculation of cost offers.
+PJM Manual 15 should be replaced with a straightforward description of the components of cost offers based on short run marginal costs and the correct calculation of cost offers.

-The overall energy market results in 2016 support the conclusion that energy prices in PJM are set, generally, by marginal units offering at, or close to, their short run marginal costs, although this is not always the case during high demand hours.
+The overall energy market results in 2016 and the first three months of 2017 support the conclusion that energy prices in PJM are set, generally, by marginal units offering at, or close to, their short run marginal costs, although this is not always the case during high demand hours.
 This is evidence of generally competitive behavior, although the behavior of some participants during high demand periods raises concerns about economic withholding.
 The performance of the PJM markets under high load conditions has raised a number of concerns related to aggregate market power, or the ability to increase markups substantially in tight market conditions, related to the uncertainties about the pricing and availability of natural gas, and related to the role of demand response and interchange transactions.

 One of the benefits of competitive power markets is that changes in input prices and changes in the balance of supply and demand are reflected immediately in energy prices.
-The load-weighted average real-time LMP was 19.2 percent lower in 2016 than in 2015, \$29.23 per MWh versus \$36.16 per MWh.
-PJM real-time load-weighted energy market prices were lower in 2016 than at any time in PJM history since the beginning of the competitive wholesale market on April 1, 1999.
-Energy prices were lower as a direct result of lower fuel prices and the resultant increased role of gas as the marginal fuel.
+PJM real-time energy market prices increased in the first three months of 2017 compared to the first three months of 2016.
+The load-weighted average real-time LMP was 13.0 percent higher in the first three months of 2017 than in the first three months of 2016, \$30.28 per MWh versus \$26.80 per MWh.
+Energy prices were higher primarily as a result of higher fuel prices.

 The markup conduct of individual owners and units has an identifiable impact on market prices.
-In the Real-Time Energy Market, the adjusted markup component of LMP increased from 4.8 percent of the real-time load-weighted average LMP in 2015 to 6.1 percent in 2016.
+In the Real-Time Energy Market, the adjusted markup component of LMP increased from 4.2 percent of the real-time load-weighted average LMP in the first three months of 2016 to 12.6 percent in the first three months of 2017.
 Participant behavior was evaluated as competitive because marginal units generally made offers at, or close to, their short run marginal costs.
 But the markup results for high demand periods are a reminder that aggregate market power remains an issue when market conditions are tight and that market design choices must account for the potential to exercise aggregate market power.
 There are generation owners who routinely include high markups in price-based offers on some units.
 These markups do not affect prices under normal conditions but may affect prices during high demand conditions.